lowRISC/lowrisc-site/content/docs/debug-v0.3/debugsession.md

 with vcd output (add `+vcd` to the parameters) you can see how it is reset. `reset` actually controls the CPU and a different system reset.
-With the parameter `-halt` you can keep the CPU reset asserted to kepp the CPUs inactive while you load a program to the memory or configure the debug modules.
+With the parameter `-halt` you can keep the CPU reset asserted and inactive while you load a program to the memory or configure the debug modules.
 Running `start` de-asserts the CPU reset
 then: